enricomarchidev/Potatolk/docs/Project Charter.md

 13/12/2019 - Product Released

 **Financial Information (Cost estimate and budget information)**:
-This is a school project so there isn’t a budget because all team members (students) works free in order to learn how to develop a good software.
+This is a school project so there isnâ€™t a budget because all team members (students) works free in order to learn how to develop a good software.

 **Project Priorities and degrees of freedom:**
 The project end date is fixed because the customer request the software working with minimum functionalities by the 13th of December.
 Roles are changeable based on workloads of individual team members.
 Roles are expected to shift throughout the project as needs arise.